Bayesian Model Calibration and Sensitivity Analysis for Oscillating Biological Experiments: Sensitivity Analysis via Intervention Posterior

-The intervention posterior gives us access to the distribution induced on $h(\bmnu_{j,\alpha})$ by manipulation of the experimental conditions to impact $\bmtheta$.
-It can be seen from the expression of the intervention posterior mean,
+The intervention posterior gives us access to the distribution induced on $h(\bmnu_{j,\alpha})$ by manipulating the experimental conditions to impact $\bmtheta$.
+This can be seen from the expression of the intervention posterior mean,

 which allows us to run MCMC with the original posterior as the target, map the drawn $\bmtheta$ to $\bmnu_{j,\alpha}(\bmtheta)$, and compute $h(\bmnu_{j,\alpha})$ for eventual summarization and estimation.